aardy1/Charts/README.md

 * having 6 videos (there is a file size limit of 10MB here, so I had to split my screen recording up)
 * the video recording starting and ending wierdly wrt orientation -- it's the recording not the app itself!
-* the awfully non standard symbology on the map
+* the awfully non standard symbology on the chart

 **Videos**